 Department of Music

-By the end of the programme, students are familiar with the field of instrumental/vocal performance.
+By the end of the programme, students are familiar with the field of church music.
 This entails that students should:

-- Understand the methods used as a foundation for instrumental and vocal performance.
+Understand the methods used as a foundation for instrumental and vocal performance in church activities and ceremonies.

-- Have the insight and understanding needed to approach performance as an independent individual.
+Have the insight and understanding needed to approach instrumental and vocal performance as an independent individual.

-- Be familiar with the work environment in the field.
+Be familiar with the work environment of a cantor/organist.

-By the end of the programme, students can apply methods and processes in the field of performance.
+By the end of the programme, students can apply methods and processes in the field of composition.
 This entails that students should:

 By the end of the programme, students should be able to use their knowledge and proficiency in work and/or further study.
 This entails that students should: